Colorado Railcar DMU: Tri Rail

 In 2003, after receiving a grant from the Florida Department of Transportation, Tri-Rail contracted to purchase rolling stock from Colorado Railcar.
 Tri-Rail possessed four DMU control cars and two unpowered trailer cars.
 One DMU train usually consists of two DMU power cars at each end of a trailer coach (making for two complete DMU+trailer+DMU sets on the system).
 One train set was sent to the SunRail Rand Yard in Sanford, FL, months before the system opened, for testing purposes on their new commuter line.
 The train set was sent back to the CSX Hialeah Yard soon after SunRail began revenue service.
 As of 2012, all the DMUs and trailers were retired and out of service.
 They were in storage at the Tri-Rail service facility until 2023, when they were removed.

 Alaska Railroad

 The Alaska Railroad ordered 1 DMU, numbered 751.
 This DMU was originally supposed to be used on a new whistle-stop service.
 The DMU has since been used as an end car on the Glacier Discovery.

 French Lick Scenic Railway

 The French Lick Scenic Railway acquired Tri Rail 704, 706, 7001, and 7002 for use on its various excursion trains along with 703 and 705 for parts.

 Successor

 In 2009, US Railcar took over Colorado Railcar after the company shut down.
-They intend to continue producing DMUs for the US market, but haven't received any orders as of 2023.
+They intend to continue producing DMUs for the US market, but have not received any orders as of 2023.